Gertrude Lilian Entwisle: Early life and education

-Gertrude Entwistle was born at 5 Stafford Road, Swinton, Lancashire, on 12 June 1892, the younger of two daughters of Elizabeth Ann, née Shorrocks (1854–1932) and Thomas Henry Entwisle (1858–1937), clerk in a shipping warehouse.
+Gertrude Entwisle was born at 5 Stafford Road, Swinton, Lancashire, on 12 June 1892, the younger of two daughters of Elizabeth Ann, née Shorrocks (1854–1932) and Thomas Henry Entwisle (1858–1937), clerk in a shipping warehouse.

 She was educated at Milham Ford School in Oxford and Manchester High School for Girls and obtained a scholarship to the University of Manchester where she studied from 1911 to 1914.
 Entwisle originally studied physics under Ernest Rutherford, but was able to attend engineering classes in her second year when they were opened to female students.

 In July 1914, Entwisle failed her preliminary physics examination and left the Victoria University of Manchester without graduating.
 Entwisle's Oxford Dictionary of National Biography entry states that it was noted on her student card that she was to be married in the month of her graduation in 1914.
 However, no records of this marriage or any subsequent marriage exists.